© 2023 University of Michigan-Flint

 Unmatched Support

-UM-Flint faculty aren’t just here to teach you.
+CIT faculty aren’t just here to teach you.
 They’re here to challenge you.
 Inspire you.
 Mentor you.
 They push you to think beyond limits and build a future you’re proud of.

 We work closely with industry partners like General Motors, Verizon Wireless, Ford Motor Company, and Nexteer to provide you with co-curricular experiences and internship opportunities.